2M1/RAG_public/db_files_md/Ansible.md

 - Scale and complexity: For large organizations with complex automation needs, Ansible Automation Platform might be the better choice due to its enterprise-grade features and support.

 By carefully evaluating these factors, you can select the Ansible offering that best aligns with your organization's goals, budget, and support requirements.
+You said that ansible is an open source automation platform.
+Are there also parts of Ansible which are not open source?
 Table 1-1 compares these offerings.

 Table 1-1   Comparing Ansible offerings